cerebral/cerebral/docs/packages/function_tree.md

   // add side effect libraries to context
 })

+// returns a promise
 execute([
   function someFunc (context) {}, function someOtherFunc (context) {}
 ], {
   foo: 'bar' // optional payload
+})
+.catch((error) => {
+  // Current payload with execution details,
+  // can be passed in to a new execution (will be indicated in debugger) error.payload

+  // A serialized version of the error.
+Name, message and stack, or custom error serialization error.payload.error
 })
 ```